 Risk Management

 Develop a comprehensive risk management plan to identify and mitigate potential risks associated with bridge construction and operation.
 This includes assessing risks related to natural disasters, structural failures, and security threats.
-A robust risk management plan helps to ensure the safety and reliability of the bridge.
+A strong risk management plan helps to ensure the safety and reliability of the bridge.

 FAQ